Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 * [interpreting-results](./experiments/Interpreting-DATE-Results.ipynb): Section 5.6, interpreting DATE results by finding effective cross-features with high attention weight

 ## Customs Selection in Batch
-If you want to use DATE and other baselines for pilot test, please refer this directory.
+If you want to use DATE and other baselines for pilot test, please refer to this directory.
 * [weekly-customs-selection](./experiments/weekly-customs-selection/): Using DATE model prediction results for customs selection in batch, which can be done daily or weekly.